This document guides you through Medusa's different features and resources to create a point-of-sale (POS) system.

 Check out available Admin REST APIs in Medusa.

 Integrate a Barcode Scanner

 POS systems make the checkout process smoother by integrating a barcode scanner.
 Merchants can scan a product by its barcode to check its details or add it to the customer's purchase.

 Medusa’s Product Variant entity includes the necessary attributes to implement this integration, mainly the

 barcode attribute.
 Other notable attributes include

 hs_code, among others.

-To search through product variants by their barcode, you can create a custom endpoint and call it within your POS.
+To search through product variants by their barcode, you can create a custom API Route and call it within your POS.

 Learn about the Product architecture and features.

-Learn how to create an endpoint in the Medusa backend.
+Learn how to create an API Route in the Medusa backend.